pashoo2/protocol/README.md

 version of the firebase rules which allowed userId with guid or user login as user id in the user idenitity string

+It's for "01" and "02" and version of the user identities.
+This is default rules.

+E.G. for the 'https://protocol-firebase-default-rtdb.firebaseio.com/' realtime database

 ```
 {
   /* Visit https://firebase.google.com/docs/database/security to learn more about security rules. */